 Nicholas Aroney is Professor of Constitutional Law at the University of Queensland.
-He is a member of the governing council of the Australian Association of Constitutional Law and was awarded an Australian Research Council Future Fellowship to undertake research on comparative federalism.
-His books include The Constitution of a Federal Commonwealth: The Making and Meaning of the Australian Constitution (Cambridge, 2009); The Future of Australian Federalism (Cambridge, 2012) (co-edited with Gabrielle Appleby and Thomas John); and The Constitution of the Commonwealth of Australia: History, Principle and Interpretation (forthcoming, Cambridge, 2015) (co-authored with Peter Gerangelos, James Stellios and Sarah Murray).
+He is the co-convenor of the Queensland Chapter of the Australian Association of Constitutional Law and was awarded an Australian Research Council Future Fellowship to undertake research on comparative federalism.
+His books include The Constitution of a Federal Commonwealth: The Making and Meaning of the Australian Constitution (Cambridge, 2009); The Future of Australian Federalism (Cambridge, 2012) (co-edited with Gabrielle Appleby and Thomas John); and The Constitution of the Commonwealth of Australia: History, Principle and Interpretation (Cambridge, 2015) (co-authored with Peter Gerangelos, James Stellios and Sarah Murray).

 Visit Nick’s homepage.